bradherman/radiant-paperclipped_taggable-extension/README.md

 # Paperclipped Taggable

 In most cases this is just a quick and clean way to get reasonably shiny image galleries on your site, but its real job is to support proper image, media and document archiving and retrieval.
-The galleries are just a way of playing back the archive, and you can drop any set of assets into a gallery format using the supplied tags:
+The galleries are just a way of playing back the archive, and you can drop any set of assets into a gallery format using the supplied tags.

 ## How